dylan-chong/engr201-assignments/Final Report.md

 Education is a better long-term solution to the big news problem.
-Education should increase people's ability to identify fake news - they can reason about whether the news can logically be accurate, and if it is motivated politically/financially [@fakeNewStudy].
+Education should increase people's ability to identify fake news - they can reason about whether the news can logically be accurate, and if it is motivated politically/financially [@fakeNewsStudy].
 The education should also allow people to recognise the emotional reactions that the fake news exploits.
 All of these benefits should reduce the effectiveness of fake news in the long run.

 # References